 - Developing appropriate taxonomies and tagging for OER materials;

-- Sharing metadata with global OER repositories to increasing visibility of African OER.
+- Sharing metadata with global OER repositories to increase the visibility of African OER;

-- Regular website improvements and quality control, including continuous content updates.
+- Regular website improvements and quality control, including regular content updates;

-- Producing analytical reports on site visits and usage.
+- Producing analytical reports on site visits and usage; and

 - Hosting and maintenance of the website.